ezakhar/help/en/basics/training-plan-management.md

 * **Sport **for which the training plan is designed;
 * **Distance type**, for which the athlete is being prepared;
 * **Plan for publication**.
 Enable this attribute for plans, that you want to publish in the Store;
 * **Fixed dates**.
-Enable this attribute to create [plan with fixed dates](/basics/training-plan.md#fixed) and disable for [plans with non-fixed dates](/basics/training-plan.md#notfixed).
+Enable this attribute to create a [plan with fixed dates](/basics/training-plan.md#fixed) and disable for [plans with non-fixed dates](/basics/training-plan.md#notfixed).
 If the attribute isn't set, then the plan will be created for unspecified dates \(Week 1, Day 1; Week 1, Day 2 and etc.\) Such universal plan can be used in any dates.
 * **Start date**.
 You need to set the start date for plans with fixed dates.
 * **Dynamic plan** \(only for plans with fixed dates\).
 Enable this attribute if you want to create a [dynamic plan](/basics/training-plan.md#dynamic) and transfer plan changes to assigned athletes.
 * **Tags**.
 Select attributes suitable for your plan.
 They will help you to filter plans and as for plans put up for sale, they will help customers to select the required plan.